fluid-project/floeproject.org/src/collections/resources/privacy-power-autonomy.md

 ---
 title: Privacy, Power and Autonomy
+excerpt: New technologies are impacting education, the economy and the wider world.
 ---

 New technologies are impacting education, the economy and the wider world.
-How do we safeguard values such as privacy and autonomy with promising but challenging technologies such as AI, and avoid entrenching unjust systems in technology?</p>
+How do we safeguard values such as privacy and autonomy with promising but challenging technologies such as AI, and avoid entrenching unjust systems in technology?

 * [How Artificial Intelligence Creates Discrimination in #HR &amp; #Recruiting Podcast (2017)](https://workology.com/ep-121-artificial-intelligence-discrimination/)
 A podcast looking at the inclusiveness of machine learning technology and exploring the implications for people with disabilities.